 CPU Priority Setting

 The CPU priority level updates the process and thread priority for the currently running backup.
 The lowest level will allow other processes on your system to use CPU cycles in preference to the running backup, whereas the highest priority may cause other processes to wait for available CPU time.
 There's no 'correct' level, it depends on the demands you require of the PC workload.
-The default setting is 'Highest'.
+The default setting is shown in the image. above.

 Purge Log File Settings

 |Remove log files||Choose number of days of weeks|